Generic Name: ertugliflozin (ER too gli FLOE zin)

 ketoacidosis (too much acid in the blood) - nausea, vomiting, stomach pain, confusion, unusual drowsiness, or trouble breathing;

-dehydration symptoms - dizziness, weakness, feeling light-headed (like you might pass out);
+dehydration symptoms - dizziness, weakness, feeling light-headed (like you might pass out); or

 Some side effects may be more likely to occur in older adults.